tilt-dev/company/hours-scheduling/README.md

 We try to keep in-office quorum 11am-4pm NYC time (for meeting scheduling).

-If you are not in the office for most of the day, you should put it on the OOO calendar.
+If you are not in the office for most of the day, you should put it on the OOO calendar and your own calendar.

 ## Meetings